What is a pulmonary angiogram?

 The procedure is done with a special contrast dye injected into the body’s blood vessels.
 This is done in the groin or arm.
 The dye shows up on X-rays.
 Fluoroscopy is often used during this test.
 This is like an X-ray “movie.”
 This lets your healthcare provider clearly see the vessels that send blood to and from the lungs.

 - Look at the blood flow to the lungs before or after surgery

 - Check for problems

-- Treat a blood clot
+- Check for and treat a blood clot

 - Send medicine into the lungs to treat cancer or bleeding